 Facilities and resources

 This program participates in the American Dental Education Association Postdoctoral Application Support Service program.
 The program deadline for application through PASS is Oct.
-1. Supplemental materials, including a 2x2 color photograph and an official dental school transcript, must be sent directly to the program.
+1. Applicants are not required to take the Advanced Dental Admissions Test for the 2017-2018 application cycle.

 Eligibility and selection